Clicky

 If you want to take Interior Design, but the nearest university that offers it is cities away and moving would cost you too much, then you can settle for similar programs like Architecture.

 Being realistic also means you understand the struggles of taking that program.
-If you have always wanted to be a Lawyer, but you hate memorization and reading, then you might have to reevaluate how much you actually want to be a lawyer.
+If you have always wanted to be a lawyer but hate memorization and reading, then you might have to reevaluate how much you actually want to be a lawyer.
 Remember, reaching your dreams requires putting in a lot of hard work.
 Be sure that you’re ready to do that.

 #4 IMAGINE YOURSELF YEARS FROM NOW